System Data - User Admin Central

 Azure Integration

-The Azure Integration tab on User Admin Central
+Sample of the Azure Integration tab on User Admin Central

 The Azure Integration tab connects with Azure to sync users to CMiC based on tenant attributes like Tenant ID and App ID.
 The integration supports seamless updates, syncing at scheduled intervals (Frequency settings & Last Sync Time).